byu-transpolab/roanoke_benchmark/README.md

 ## Contents
 This repository contains several files that researchers can draw upon to generate their own scenarios.
-The files are compiled from and for the trip-based model developed by Fehr & Peers for the Cache Valley Metropolitan Planning Organization (MPO), which oversees transportation planning efforts in the Logan, Utah metropolitan area.
-The files are provided courtesy of the Utah Department of Transportation and the Cache Valley MPO.
+The files are compiled from and for the trip-based model developed by WSP for the Roanoke Valley Transportation Planning Organization (RVTPO), which oversees transportation planning efforts in the Roanoke, Virginia metropolitan area.
+The files are provided courtesy of the Virginia Department of Transportation and the RVTPO.

 The first set of files are drawn from the inputs to the travel model:
-  - A **Highway network** labeled with vehicle counts as well as the trip-based model vehicle forecasts
+  - A **Highway network** labeled with vehicle counts as well as the trip-based model vehicle forecasts.
+This is stored in `hwy/` as a gmns-compliant network.
+The source files for this network (exports from the RVTPO model) are in `hwy/src`, and are created with the `py/network.py` script.
-  - A **Transit network** with accompanying ridership measures
+  - A **Transit network** with accompanying ridership measures.
+This is stored in `transit/` as a gmns-compliant network.
+The source file for the GTFS routes is included in `transit/gtfs`, and the script to convert the GTFS to GMNS is in `py/gtfs2gmns_conversion.py`
-  - A topologically connected **Bicyle network**
+  - A topologically connected **Bicyle network**.
+This is included in the highway network.
-  - A **Socioeconomic data** file with employment and aggregate household characteristics by TAZ.
+  - A **Socioeconomic data** file with employment and aggregate household characteristics by TAZ, stored in `se/zones.csv`.
   - A **Traffic Analysis Zone** geojson file

 A second set of files are outputs of the travel model: